EmmaBakker/ComputationalMusicology/README.md

 # ComputationalMusicology

-My corpus consists of female British and American rappers.
-I chose this corpus because I listen to a lot of female British rap, but I was never really interested in American rap.
-I am curious to know what sets the two apart and uncover the elements that make each stand out.
-I wanted to specifically focus on female rappers because they have been underrepresented in the hip-hop genre and I wanted to explore their unique musical styles.

-The groups within my corpus are female British and American rappers.
-I expect to find differences in the musical styles, lyrical themes, and cultural references between the two.
-I also expect to find similarities in their use of hip-hop beats.
-I am unsure about the extent to which their respective cultures will influence their music.
+For my portfolio, I have chosen a corpus that compares classical music with film soundtracks.
+The corpus will include track from the “Classical Essential” and “Iconic Soundtracks” playlists on Spotify.
+I am interested in this because both classical music and film soundtracks can evoke emotions in listeners, but the audiences of both can be very different, which is why I want to see what differentiates the two.

+In my corpus I will compare classical compositions with film soundtracks.
+Within these groups, there are various natural subgroups such as individual composers, specific movies, and musical genres.
+I expect to find differences in instrumentation and production between the two groups, as well as differences between individual composers and genres.
+However, I also anticipate finding commonalities in melody, harmony, and musical structure.

-The tracks in my corpus are a good representative sample of the female sub-genre for both countries but may not be representative of the entire rap genre in each country and may not include all the important artists within the genre.
+The tracks in my corpus are representative of the groups I want to compare, but there are probably some recordings missing or variations that could affect the analysis.
+For example, there may be differences between the live and studio versions of a classical piece that are not reflected in the corpus.
+I will keep this in mind when the data.

-In the female American hip-hop and rap scene, some typical tracks include "Money" by Cardi B and "WAP" by Megan Thee Stallion.
-They are confident and bold lyrics about female empowerment and sexuality.
-An atypical track in the American scene would be "Self" by Noname, which has a much slower beat.

-In the female British hip-hop and rap scene, typical tracks include "Offence" by Little Simz and “Mad Love” by Mabel.
-These tracks are typical for UK rap sound.
-An atypical track in the British scene would be "Introvert" by Little Simz, which has a more alternative and experimental sound.
+One atypical track in my corpus is "Hedwig's Theme" by John Williams, which for most of the track uses only the celesta and a unique melody.
+A typical track is "Für Elise" by Ludwig van Beethoven, which is a well-known classical piece with a recognizable melody.